 It started in 2018 when Nicole found two lumps in her breast, though the lumps came out to be cysts.
-This was a big wake-up call for her to dig deep and examine her lifestyle choices
+This was a big wake-up call for her to dig deep and examine her lifestyle choices.

 During the healing process, she realised the effect of harmful chemicals on our body, including hair dye and decided to give up colouring her hair.
-At the same time, she created a Facebook group Gorgeous Grey Movement to inspire others and join her in the movement.
-She also created a Facebook page Nicole Scott- Own Your Sparkle.
+At the same time, she created a Facebook group, “Gorgeous Grey Movement”, to inspire others to join her in the movement.
+She also created a Facebook page, “Nicole Scott- Own Your Sparkle”.
 You can also follow her on Instagram at @nicolemaureenscott

-Nicole is an author too.
+Nicole is an author, too.
 She got her book published in 2020, “Get Naked With Your Natural Hair Colour” in which she shares her experiences embracing a healthier life over her hair and also stories of eighteen other women, who found a sense of bravery and confidence to go grey gracefully.

 “I noticed grey hair in my twenties, and it started to show up in my thirties.
 I wanted to stop dyeing by my mid-thirties after I took a course on nutrition.